David-Alsabrook/David-Alsabrook/README.md

 # David Alsabrook

-## 👋 Hello World!
 # Welcome to My GitHub Profile! 👋

 Hi there!
 I'm David, a passionate programmer based in Tulsa, OK!
 I thrive on solving complex problems, crafting innovative software solutions, and actively contributing to open-source projects.
 Currently, I am a student at the Atlas School in Tulsa, OK.

 ## About Me

-I'm enrolled in the Atlas School, a 20-month program specializing in software development.
+I'm enrolled in the Atlas School, a 20-month program specializing in full stack software development.
 The program places a strong emphasis on peer learning and collaborative teamwork.
 I am dedicated to honing my skills, exploring new technologies, and engaging in meaningful projects.

 ### 🚀 Quick Highlights: